kuanchunchang/express-generator-practice/README.md

 # express-generator-practice
-add for routing to nick
+Add a routing to route to nick

+example:
+localhost:3000/nick